Yeardley Smith: Further career

 Smith starred in and served as executive producer for the independent romantic comedy Waiting for Ophelia, which was released in 2009.
 She funded the film, which was written by Adam Carl and based on a stage play he wrote in 2003.
 She said: "I loved it.
 I never get to play parts like that.
 I always play the friend of a friend, never the lead.
 And the script surprised me."
 Carl stated it was very unlikely she would recoup her money, but Smith decided she "believe[d] in this project, and my expectations have already been fulfilled by making the movie", and added: "You can support art even if it's not going to make a zillion dollars."
 It premiered on April 4, 2009, at the Phoenix Film Festival.

+In 2010 she had a small but attention-getting guest role in The Big Bang Theory, as a counselor trying to place Sheldon in a job.

 In 2011, Smith starred as Ms. Miller in the movie The Chaperone alongside Triple H and Ariel Winter.

 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Smith and others told the stories of the people killed there.
 On March 30, 2019, Smith was honored with the Human Rights Campaign's National Leadership Award in Los Angeles for her work as an advocate of the LGBT community.

 In 2017, Smith started a podcast, Small Town Dicks, which explores real life crime in small towns in the United States.
 Smith had co-hosted the podcast with actress and long-time friend Zibby Allen until March 2019 when the two filed lawsuits against one another, with Allen accusing Smith of pushing her out of ownership and profit rights from the show.